 This unsweetened brand of creamer is rich with pumpkin and warm spice flavors.
 But I do recommend adding just a touch of your favorite sweetener to help it pop.
 And make sure you stock up on it now – this flavor tends to run out well before pumpkin season wraps up.

-Chobani’s first entry into the dairy-free coffee creamer market is this limited time, seasonal flavor.
+Chobani’s first entry into the dairy-free coffee creamer market was this limited time, seasonal flavor.
+Now they offer a whole range of varieties, but the pumpkin spice continues to return, fall after fall.

 This truly dairy-free coconut milk powdered creamer is enriched with pumpkin powder and warm spices.